 Make an Extra Principal Payment

 Not only will you pay less interest over the life of your loan and shave years off your mortgage term, an additional principal payment here and there will also help you gain equity in your home at a faster pace.
 But paying down a mortgage isn’t the right financial move for everyone.
-Click here to see if it’s the right move for you.
+You’ll need to analyze your mortgage rate vs the returns you expect from investing.

 Complete Value-Adding Home Renovations and Improvements

 Because equity is the difference between the value of your home and the amount you owe on your mortgage, increasing home value increases your equity.
 Certain home improvements and home renovations are known for getting homeowners a great return on their investment (therefore increasing home equity), such as:

 - Replacing dated items (popcorn ceilings, paneled walls, builder-grade woodwork, etc.)

 - Well-kept landscaping and curb appeal

 - Updated flooring